Box Jellyfish: Small but Deadly - How to Protect Yourself and Treat Stings

 Box Jellyfish and Man-o-War

-This calendar (right) can be referenced at 808jellyfish.com and gives a good idea of the current threat of jellies in Hawaii based on the current phase of the moon.
+This calendar (above) can be referenced at 808jellyfish.com and gives a good idea of the current threat of jellies in Hawaii based on the current phase of the moon.

 Hawaii sees both Box Jellyfish and Man-O-War threats.
 The treatment for the two stings is not the same, however.
 While vinegar works on box jelly stings, it is not recommended for Man-o-war stings.
 If you're not sure which has stung you, do not use vinegar, just in case it's a man-o-war sting.
 Vinegar on man-o-war stings may make it worse.
 The graphic below is a good way to explain the difference.